 1. She has not taken a genetic test yet.
 2. He has not written a single song since he left Black William.
 3. Donahue says he has not written many letters in the last five years.
 He uses e-mail.
 4. No one knows how far this process has gone already; some reports suggest that many towns have already become monoethnic.
 5. They were much more exciting women than you have seen lately at the White House.
 6. They have known him for 20 years.
 They had a clear sense of who he was.
 7. Thomas has phoned the Kuwaiti Embassy several times for updates.
 8. I think we should get a doctor's opinion.
-Xavier has phoned Dr. Rafael, a friend of our.
+Xavier has phoned Dr. Rafael, a friend of ours.
 9. The way forward since 1964 has been difficult.
 10. Have they ever deviated from the company's original mission?
 11. But have they ever seen a rich and educated person impale himself upon a flagpole flying the Stars and Stripes?
-12. You love the Red Sox, but have they ever loved you back?
-13. She has not taken statements from people who ought to be deposed a long time ago.
-14. More than 45 years have passed since that June afternoon on the Howard campus.
+12. She has not taken statements from people who ought to be deposed a long time ago.
+13. More than 45 years have passed since that June afternoon on the Howard campus.